yegor256/blog/_drafts/_client.md

 with some access credentials and expose a number of methods, which transport the data to/from the "server."
-Even though this design looks like a [proper object]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %}), it doesn't really have a true spirit of object-orientation.
+Even though this design looks like a [proper object]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %}), it doesn't really follow the true spirit of object-orientation.
-That's why it is not as maintainable as it should be, for two reasons:
+That's why it's not as maintainable as it should be, for two reasons:

   * **Its scope is too broad**.
-  Since the client is an abstraction of a server, it inevitably has to represent the _entire_ functionality of it.
-When the functionality is rather limited, there is no issue, take [`HttpClient`](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/client/HttpClient.html) from [Apache HttpComponents](https://hc.apache.org/) as an example.
+  Since the client is an abstraction of a server, it inevitably has to represent the server's _entire_ functionality.
+When the functionality is rather limited there is no issue.
+Take [`HttpClient`](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/client/HttpClient.html) from [Apache HttpComponents](https://hc.apache.org/) as an example.
   However, when the server is more complex, the size of the client also grows.
-There are over 160 (!) methods in `AmazonS3Client` now, while they started with only a few dozens just a few <del>years</del> hundred versions ago.
+There are over 160 (!) methods in `AmazonS3Client` at the time of writing, while it started with only a few dozen just a few <del>years</del> hundred versions ago.

   * **It is data focused**.
-  The very idea of a client-server relationship is about transferring data between them.
-Take HTTP RESTful API of the AWS S3 service as an example.
-There are entities on that side: buckets, objects, versions, access control policies, etc. The server on the AWS side turns them into JSON/XML data.
-Then, the data arrives to us and the client on our side deals with JSON or XML.
-They inevitably remain _data_ for us and never really become buckets, objects, or versions.
+  The very idea of a client-server relationship is about transferring data.
+Take the HTTP RESTful API of the AWS S3 service as an example.
+There are entities on the AWS side: buckets, objects, versions, access control policies, etc., and the server turns them into JSON/XML data.
+Then the data comes to us and the client on our side deals with JSON or XML.
+It inevitably remains _data_ for us and never really becomes buckets, objects, or versions.

-The consequences depend on the situation, but these are the most probable of them:
+The consequences depend on the situation, but these are the most probable:

   * **Procedural code**.
   Since the client returns the data, the code that works with that